 dicendo takes a different approach.

-Entropy is supplied explicitly through physical dice rolls, which are then deterministically converted into password material.
+Entropy is supplied explicitly through physical dice rolls or card shuffling, then deterministically converted into password material.

 This provides: